-In the pursuit of more glowing, radiant skin, we often find ourselves reading article after article that tells us the same thing, just regurgitated in a different way.
-While the information you’re given is often fairly repetitive, there is truth to it, which is why articles are written in the first place.
+In the pursuit of more glowing, radiant skin, we often find ourselves scouring the internet for information that tells us something new.
+While the information you find is often repetitive, there is truth to it, which is why it exists in the first place.

-But there are some skincare tips that aren’t as widely talked about.
+But some skincare tips aren't as widely talked about.
 This could be because blog writers are not necessarily skincare experts, or they are all sourcing their information from the same places.
 So we often see the same handful of skincare tips floating around.

 What Can Affect Our Skin Negatively

 We all want our skin to look its best.
-Many of us spend thousands of dollars every year trying to achieve this, however, there are a handful of factors to consider before choosing a skincare ritual.
+Many of us spend thousands of dollars every year trying to achieve this.
+However, there are many factors to consider before choosing a skincare ritual.
 These are:

 It has to be said that no matter what we do, we will always be predisposed to our genetics.
-Skin conditions like acne are usually genetic, and can be a real nuisance when we’re trying to get clear, glowing skin.
+Skin conditions like acne are usually genetic and can be a nuisance when trying to get clear, glowing skin.

 Our diet is what nourishes our bodies.
-If we feed ourselves only fake, processed foods we risk becoming deficient in nutrients that are essential to our health.
+If we feed ourselves only fake, processed foods, we risk becoming deficient in essential nutrients.
 Our body has seven main systems:

 - Digestive & Excretory